-Last year, applicants for the previously comparable BTh and BD programmes must have had, or been able to achieve, a minimum of 5 GCSE passes at grade C or better (to include English Language).
+For entry last year, applicants for this degree offering A-Level/BTEC Level 3 qualifications must have had, or been able to achieve, a minimum of 5 GCSE passes at grade C or better (to include English Language).
 Performance in any AS or A-level examinations already completed would also have been taken into account and the Selector checks that any specific entry requirements in terms of GCSE and/or A-level subjects can be fulfilled.

 Offers are normally made on the basis of 3 A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The minimum acceptable is two subjects at A-level plus one at AS though applicants offering this combination will be considered on an individual basis depending on the degree for which they have applied.
 The offer for repeat applicants is set in terms of 3 A-levels and may be one grade higher than that asked from first time applicants.
 Grades may be held from the previous year.

 Applicants offering other qualifications, such as Higher National Certificates and Diplomas will also be considered.

 For applicants offering a HNC, the current requirements are successful completion of the HNC with a Merit in each unit.

 For those offering a Higher National Diploma, some flexibility may be allowed in terms of GCSE profile but, to be eligible for an offer, at least half of the units completed in the first year of the HND must be at Merit level and remainder Passes.
 Applicants must successfully complete the HND with Merits in all units assessed in the final year.
 Any consideration would be for stage 1 entry only.